 As any computer became economically unfeasible to fix or upgrade, I had decided to replace any deceased PC with an Apple computer.
 Last month, my main desktop (after nearly a decade of 24/7 usage finally died.
 The motherboard was actually burnt and the tech said I “was lucky it didn’t catch fire.”
 Add that to another ancient computer that had become too slow, in this age of superfast processors, and it was time.

 This July, I purchased a customized iMac.
 There are ups and downs to the story.

 You can only buy a customized configuration from Apple.
 Not Best Buy or even the Apple Store.
 You have to order online from Apple.
 What a brilliant marketing idea!
+(Or techno-terrorism, you decide.)
 They are maintaining complete control and handle all sales except for people who want the minimal configurations you can buy in a store.

 Delivery Time: because you can’t buy it in a store, you have to order it from Apple, which configures it in… wait for it… Shanghai, China.
 It took over a week to get it.
 Aaargh.

 In the meantime, I borrowed every book I could from the local library about moving from a Windows machine to a MacOS.
-It had been almost 20 years since I used one regularly and I wanted to be up to speed as quickly as possible.
+It had been almost 20 years since I used an Apple Mac regularly and I wanted to be up to speed as quickly as possible.

 Once it got here, it took about a hour for it to set itself up.
 I had to do very little, but it wasn’t as instantaneous as I wanted it to be.